-First of all, let’s make sure we’re all on the same page: what is a high-performing team?
+So, what is a high-performing team?
 High-performing teams are teams where all members are deeply committed to achieving the same goals and, as a consequence of that, deliver superior business results.
 One of the greatest things about these teams is that they usually show greater degrees of employee satisfaction and customer retention.

 Some of the characteristics of high performing teams include: